gaurav1981/M13MarketKit/README.md

     market.productInformationFileURL = [NSURL urlWithString:@"http://www.website.com/StoreList.json"];
     ```

 3. Add the four delegate methods to your project.
+Try to add them to a class that will always exists, like the root view that will be presenting the store.

 	```
 	 - (BOOL)productInstalled:(MKProduct *)product